AML obligations for Swiss marketplaces: Are you a financial intermediary?

 Can I outsource the AML obligations to a PSP?

 Yes.
-If you fully outsource payment processing to a regulated Swiss PSP and yourself have no control over customer funds, you are generally not considered a financial intermediary.
-The PSP takes on KYC, due diligence obligations and reporting obligations.
+If you fully outsource payment processing to a regulated Swiss PSP and have no power of disposal over customer funds yourself, you are generally not subject as a financial intermediary.
+The PSP assumes KYC, due diligence and reporting obligations.

 View detailed response